 A building manager is sometimes referred to as a caretaker, facilities manager, or resident manager and can be appointed by the developer, owners corporation or body corporate.

-Their role involves coordinating the maintenance to optimise the good order of common property.
+Their role is quite different to a strata manager’s, as it involves coordinating the maintenance of common property.

 A building manager’s role includes but is not limited to: